Hubs-Foundation/hubs-docs/docs/creators-using-the-blender-gltf-exporter.md

 ---
 id: creators-using-the-blender-gltf-exporter
 title: Using the Blender glTF Exporter
+description: 3-D models can be created using the advanced tools of Blender, and exported to a format that Hubs can read.
 ---
  Note: The following documentation assumes you are using the latest stable release of Blender.
 Using older versions or experimental builds of Blender may work, but is not guaranteed.